Theatre Residency Week FAQs

 Inclusions:

-Core Group (theatre devising masterclasses) and Creative Workshop tuition
+- Core Group (theatre-making masterclasses) and creative workshop tuition

-All meals catered for, including morning and afternoon tea
+- All meals catered for (with dietary requirements), including morning and afternoon tea

-Theatre Residency Week is for everyone and as such, we are proud to offer a number of scholarships for this program thanks to our amazing donors at Queensland Theatre.
+Theatre Residency Week is for everyone and as such, we are proud to offer scholarships for this program thanks to our generous supporter community.

 We encourage young people who may face barriers to apply for a scholarship.